bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 4. Set the `Test APK path` of the APK you want to test **in the field**
 5. Select the `**Test type**`: `robo` (by default selected), `instrumentation`, `gameloop`

-   In this tutorial, we chose `robo`.
+   In this tutorial, we chose `robo/insturmentation`.
 6. how to do instrumentation test: [https://discuss.bitrise.io/t/how-to-run-android-ui-tests-on-virtual-devices/2496/4](https://discuss.bitrise.io/t/how-to-run-android-ui-tests-on-virtual-devices/2496/4 "https://discuss.bitrise.io/t/how-to-run-android-ui-tests-on-virtual-devices/2496/4")
 7. Select the type of test device in the `Test devices` input field.
 The format should be the following: `deviceID,version,language,orientation` separated with `,`.
 You can check the **available test devices** and its versions if you click on the arrow for more information above the step input field.